E*TRADE Review: Is E*TRADE the Right Platform for You?

-In order to establish a brokerage account with E*Trade (and actually begin trading), there is a $500 account minimum.
-If you want to open an IRA instead, there is no minimum starting account balance required.
+There is no minimum to establish a brokerage account with E*TRADE (and actually begin trading).
+If you want to open an IRA instead, there is also no minimum starting account balance required.

 Want more guidance?
-You can look into E*Trade’s robo advisor, called E*Trade Adaptive Portfolio.
-This service does require a $10,000 minimum investment and has an annual fee, but might be worthwhile if you determine that a robo advisor is right for you.
+You can look into E*TRADE’s robo advisor portfolios.
+This cheapest option does require a $500 minimum investment and has an annual fee, but might be worthwhile if you determine that a robo advisor is right for you.

 If you’re looking into ETFs or mutual funds, you’re in luck.